bytefish/bytefish.de/blog/hibernate_envers_versioning_and_auditing.md

 * ``audit``
     * ``model``
         * ``CustomRevisionEntity``
-            * The Basic Revision Entity with the Revision Number and Revision Timestamp.
+            * The base class for Revision Entities with the revision number and revision timestamp.
         * ``SampleRevisionEntity``
-            * The Revision Entity for the application, which does the mapping to the ``sample.revinfo`` table.
+            * The Revision Entity for the application, which defines the mapping to the ``sample.revinfo`` table.
-    * query
+    * ``query``
         * ``AuditQueryResult``
             * A container for the Results of an Audit Query.
 It holds the audited entity data, the revision and the revision type.
         * ``AuditQueryResultUtils``